iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x11    | BisCore:PhysicalModel |

-# AllOrAnyExp Using SOME with inequality
+# Using SOME with inequality

 - dataset: AllProperties.bim